 - a.
 Any abnormal findings on imaging or other examination of body structure, such as the lungs, diaphragm, or other thoracic or abdominal organs, unless the findings have been evaluated and further surveillance or treatment is not required. - b.
 Current abscess of the lung or mediastinum. - c.
+Infectious pneumonia within the previous 3 months.
-Infectious pneumonia within the last 3 months. - d.
-History of recurrent (2 or more episodes within an 18 month period) infectious pneumonia after the 13th birthday. - e.
-History of airway hyper responsiveness including asthma, reactive airway disease, exercise-induced bronchospasm or asthmatic bronchitis, after the 13th birthday.

-- (1) Symptoms suggestive of airway hyper responsiveness include but are not limited to cough, wheeze, chest tightness, dyspnea or functional exercise limitations after the 13th birthday. - (2) History of prescription or use of medication (including but not limited to inhaled or oral corticosteroids, leukotriene receptor antagonists, or any beta agonists) for airway hyper responsiveness after the 13th birthday. - f.
-Chronic obstructive pulmonary disease including but not limited to bullous or generalized pulmonary emphysema or chronic bronchitis. - g.
+- d.
+History of recurrent (2 or more episodes within an 18-month period) infectious pneumonia after the 13th birthday. - e.
+History of airway hyper responsiveness including asthma, reactive airway disease, exercise-induced bronchospasm or asthmatic bronchitis, after the 13th birthday. - (1) Symptoms suggestive of airway hyper responsiveness include, but are not limited to, cough, wheeze, chest tightness, dyspnea, or functional exercise limitations after the 13th birthday. - (2) History of prescription or use of medication (including, but not limited to, inhaled or oral corticosteroids, leukotriene receptor antagonists, or any beta agonists) for airway hyper responsiveness after the 13th birthday. - f.
+Chronic obstructive pulmonary disease including, but not limited to, bullous or generalized pulmonary emphysema or chronic bronchitis. - g.
 Bronchiectasis (after the 1st birthday). - h.
 Bronchopleural fistula, unless resolved with no sequelae. - i.
 Current chest wall malformation, including but not limited to pectus excavatum or pectus carinatum which has been symptomatic, interfered with vigorous physical exertion, has been recommended for surgery, or may interfere with wearing military equipment. - j.
 History of empyema unless resolved with no sequelae. - k.
 Interstitial lung disease including pulmonary fibrosis. - 1.
 Current foreign body in lung, trachea, or bronchus. - m.
 History of thoracic surgery including open and endoscopic procedures. - n.
 Pleurisy or pleural effusion within the previous 3 months. - o.
-History of spontaneous pneumothorax occurring within the past 2 years, or pneumothorax due to trauma or surgery occurring within the past year. - p.
-Recurrent spontaneous pneumothorax. - q.
-History of chest wall surgery, including breast, during the preceding 6 months, or with persistent functional limitations.
+History of spontaneous pneumothorax. - p.
+Pneumothorax due to trauma or surgery occurring within the previous 12 months. - q.
+History of chest wall surgery, including breast, during the previous 6 months, or with persistent functional limitations. - r.
+Tuberculosis: - (1) History of active pulmonary or extra-pulmonary tuberculosis in the previous 24 months or history of active pulmonary or extra-pulmonary tuberculosis without reliable documentation of adequate treatment, or

-r.
-Tuberculosis:

-- (1) History of active pulmonary or extra-pulmonary tuberculosis in the previous 2 years or history of active pulmonary or extra-pulmonary tuberculosis without reliable documentation of adequate treatment, or - (2) History of latent tuberculosis infection, as defined by current Centers for Disease Control and Prevention guidelines, unless documentation of completion of appropriate treatment. - s.
+- (2) History of latent tuberculosis infection; as defined by current Centers for Disease Control and Prevention guidelines, unless documentation of completion of appropriate treatment. - s.
 History of pulmonary or systemic embolus. - t.
-History of other disorders, including but not limited to cystic fibrosis or porphyria, that prevent satisfactorily performing duty, or require frequent or prolonged treatment.

-u.
-History of nocturnal ventilation support, respiratory failure, pulmonary hypertension, or any requirement for chronic supplemental oxygen use.
+History of other disorders, including but not limited to cystic fibrosis or porphyria, that prevent satisfactorily performing duty, or require frequent or prolonged treatment. - u.
+History of nocturnal ventilation support, respiratory failure, or any requirement for chronic supplemental oxygen use. - v.
+History of pulmonary hypertension or right ventricular systolic pressure greater than 30 mm of mercury (mmHg) or pulmonary artery systolic pressure greater than or equal to 36 mmHg on the most recent echocardiogram.

-5.11.
+6.11.
 HEART.

 - a.
 History of valvular repair or replacement. - b.
-History of the following valvular conditions as listed in the current American College of Cardiology and American Heart Association guidelines and evidenced by echocardiogram within the last 12 months: - (1) Moderate or severe pulmonic regurgitation. - (2) Moderate or severe tricuspid regurgitation. - (3) Moderate or severe mitral regurgitation. - (4) Mild, moderate, or severe aortic regurgitation. - (5) Mitral valve prolapse associated with: - (a) Mild or greater mitral regurgitation. - (b) Cardiopulmonary symptoms. - (c) Medical therapy specifically for this condition. - c.
+History of the following valvular conditions as listed in the current American College of Cardiology and American Heart Association guidelines and evidenced by echocardiogram within the previous 12 months: - (1) Moderate or severe pulmonic regurgitation. - (2) Moderate or severe tricuspid regurgitation. - (3) Moderate or severe mitral regurgitation. - (4) Mild, moderate, or severe aortic regurgitation. - (5) Mitral valve prolapse associated with: - (a) Mild or greater mitral regurgitation. - (b) Cardiopulmonary symptoms. - (c) Medical therapy specifically for this condition. - c.
 Bicuspid aortic valve with any degree of stenosis or regurgitation or aortic dilatation. - d.
 All valvular stenosis. - e.
 History of atherosclerotic coronary artery disease. - f.
-History of pacemaker or defibrillator implantation. - g.
-History of supraventricular tachycardia if: - (1) History of atrial fibrillation or flutter. - (2) Any atrioventricular nodal reentrant tachycardia or atrioventricular reentrant tachycardia (e.g., Wolff-Parkinson-White syndrome) unless successfully treated with ablative therapy, no recurrence of symptoms after 3 months, and documentation of normal electrocardiograph. - h.
-Premature atrial or ventricular contractions sufficiently symptomatic to require treatment, or result in physical or psychological impairment. - i.
-The following abnormal electrocardiograph patterns:
+The presence of an implantable pacemaker or defibrillator. - g.
+History of supraventricular tachycardia if: